garvitnegi17/planetoid/README.md

 - **Mini-Games**
   - 🎮 Tic-Tac-Toe: A classic strategy game with a stellar twist.
   - 🚀 Flappy Space Shuttle: Navigate your shuttle through an asteroid field!
+  - ✂️ Stone Paper Scissors: Challenge the bot to see who the real champion is!
+  - 👽 Alien Catcher Game: Catch the Alien and Save the Galaxy!
+  - 💥 Break Out Game: Blast through barriors and conquer the cosmos!
+  - 🐍 Snake Sphere Game: A classic game of snake and food!
+  - 🧐 Memory Matching Game: Match the tiles and conquer space!
+  - 🧠 Tile Sequence Challenge: Remember the sequence of tiles and test your memory!

 - **Space Theme**
   Immerse yourself in a cosmic experience with stunning visuals inspired by the wonders of the universe.